Essential Metal Knowledge

 Raised Planter Edging

 What is it?
-Raised planter edging refers the structural walls of planters.
+Raised planter edging refers to the structural walls of planters.
 Although they are often known in the external architectural metalwork industry simply as planters, this is misleading as technically, ‘planters’ would refer to the whole planter build-up including soil and plants.

 Also known as…Planter Edging, Planters, Corten Edging, Steel Edging